 - Provide a public forum for community relations issues;

-- Enlist the aid of and consult with schools, religious institutions, service organizations, civic groups and public agencies to promote good will and understanding among people of the Village and to further human relations;
+- Enlist the aid of and consult with schools, religious institutions, service organizations, civic groups and public agencies to promote good will and understanding among people of the Village and to further human relations; and,

 - Provide educational programs on human relations issues or practices of unlawful discrimination, conduct public meetings to aid in alleviating discrimination or bias and as a means of fostering positive human relations within the Village; and issuing such publications that may assist in the performance of its functions.

-Members of the Forum include:
+Members of the Council include: